What is Apple’s HealthKit?

-The structure of health kit is such that an application asks the user for each kind of information, and the user can opt in or out of write and read access.
+The structure of the HealthKit is such that an application asks the user for each kind of information, and the user can opt-in or out of write and read access.
 For example, I might let this one hypothetical app read my steps taken and heart rate, but not my nutritional information.

 Where PilotFish Might Fit In

-Part of the challenge there though is to integrate different strands of the medical profession in ways that are acceptable or satisfactory to them.
+Part of the challenge here is to integrate different strands of the medical profession in ways that are acceptable or satisfactory to them.

 Example: Health systems that use Epic will be able to integrate patient information from HealthKit into MyChart, Epic’s personal health record.

-The app also holds the potential to save IT teams at some hospitals money because mobile developers will no longer have to link with multiple apps and devices, such as fitness trackers or glucose monitors.
+The app also holds the potential to save hospital IT teams money because mobile developers will no longer have to link with multiple apps and devices, such as fitness trackers or glucose monitors.